LionSec/xerosploit/README.md

 ## UPDATES DONE

-#All Errors Fixed
+# All Errors Fixed

-LionSec/xerosploit was not compatible with the new version of Python3.
-This can be helpful to them who are getting errors related to pip,raw_input.
+LionSec/ xerosploit was not compatible with the new version of Python3.
+This can be helpful to them who are getting errors related to pip, raw_input.